 While several agencies throughout the State administer the Section 8 Tenant Based program, the THDA program is authorized to operate in all counties, and is administered through nine Field Offices located in Cookeville, Covington, Erin, Knoxville, Lewisburg, Milan, Madison, Selmer, and Tullahoma.
 Each Field Office serves area counties, maintains a waiting list of potential recipients, and receives an allocation of vouchers based on the area served.
 Issuing of Section 8 vouchers is a continual process and occurs throughout the year.
+THDA currently serves approximately 6,000 families through this program.

 Since 2000, the THDA Contract Administration division has had the responsibility for administration of Section 8 Project Based contracts throughout the state.
-As of the end of calendar year 2008 the Division has 381 contracts representing 30,504 families, and monthly Housing Assistance Payments (HAP) averaged approximately \$10.8 million per month.
-The Division expects the number of contracts, number of families, and amount of HAPs per month to be the similar for calendar year 2009.
+As of the end of calendar year 2009 the Division has 399 contracts representing 29,269 families, and monthly Housing Assistance Payments (HAP) averaged approximately \$10.8 million per month.
+The Division expects the number of contracts, number of families, and amount of HAPs per month to be the similar for calendar year 2010.